Skip to Content

 Recommended Salt Spring Island restaurants

-Auntie Pesto’s:
+Auntie Pesto’s

 This is one of the more upscale restaurants on Salt Spring Island (no burgers or fish-and-chips).
-Auntie Pesto’s uses local cheese, meat and produce for its seasonally inspired menus.
+Auntie Pesto’s uses local cheese, meat and fresh produce for its seasonally inspired menus.

 Dine on local ingredients at the Oystercatcher on its waterfront patio in summer or by the river-rock fireplace in winter.

-Salt Spring Inn:
+Salt Spring Inn

 The Salt Spring Inn in Ganges offers hearty, home-style food.
 It's one of the best Salt Spring Island restaurants!